MicrosoftDocs/office-docs-powershell/skype/skype-ps/skype/New-CsTeamsCallingPolicy.md

 Valid options are:
-- Enabled: Enable the user to redirect an incoming call.
+- Enabled: Enables the user to redirect an incoming call.
-- Disabled: User will not have such ability.
+- Disabled: The user is not enabled to redirect an incoming call.

 - UserOverride: This option is not available for use.

 ```yaml